nightangel6048/OProstitution-NG/README.md

 An advanced player-prostitution module, feature new sex mechanics, a new progression system, tight ORomance integration, a new UI, and more.

-Download the entire repo to desktop then take "OSound download me to install in mo.zip" and feed it into your mod organizer
+Download the entire repo to desktop then take "OProstitution download me to install in mo.zip" and feed it into your mod organizer

 This mod is licensed under GPL-3.
 This mod may of course be forked and continued.
 If uploaded to Nexus, out of respect towards my creative & time investment I kindly ask that you point 75% of the DP it earns to my Nexus account (Sairion350).